-This could be someone who regularly engages in self-destructive behaviors like binge drinking, excessive gambling, or treating themselves poorly.
-Practicing tough love helps show them that these behaviors aren’t ok, have consequences, and have personal value, and need to respect themselves and others.
+Consider someone who regularly engages in self-destructive behaviors like binge drinking, excessive gambling, or treating themselves poorly.
+Practicing tough love can help show them that these behaviors have consequences and are not healthy for them or their loved ones.
 Tough love should not be used for things like enforcing personal preferences (such as not liking how your partner cleans the dishes), nor should it be viewed or used as a form of punishment.
-Rather, tough love is an expression of just how much you care about that person and want to help them; it’s a method to help address and rectify genuinely harmful behaviors and/or red flags to enable that person to grow while also helping yourself grow through realizing and setting those boundaries.
+Rather, tough love can be an expression of just how much you care about that person and want to help them; it can be a method to help address and rectify genuinely harmful behaviors or red flags to enable that person to grow while also helping yourself grow through realizing and setting those boundaries.

 Is Tough Love Good Or Bad?